 # 1 spider has been found!

-The generated spider doesn't do much other than give us a starting framework:
+The generated spider doesn't provide much except for a starting boilerplate:

 # /spiders/products.py